 - If he’s late as usual, this time I’m not going to wait for him.

 - Congratulations!
 Your performance was excellent as usual.

 Have you signed-up for my free newsletter?
 I include an audio magazine article every month that's choc full of new vocabulary and idioms.

-Your turn: Pick an expression from this U idioms list and practice
+Your turn: Choose an expression from this U idioms list and practice

-Don't worry if you make a mistake, I will help correct your sentence.
+Don't worry if you make a mistake because I will help correct your sentence.
 It's that easy.
 Please write an example or two by picking any expression from the idiom list above.